Akash2790/computer_science/System Design/main.md

 **Decision Making:** Based on various factors, such as server health, to determine which server to send traffic to.

 **Example**: Spreading traffic across multiple web servers to prevent any one server from being overloaded.

+## Single Thread Vs Multi Thread
+In Easy language, Single thread means one instruction will be executed at a time.
+Multi thread means multiple instructions will be executed at a time.

+Single-threaded programming languages are often straightforward and easy to work with.
+They are well-suited for tasks that do not require parallelism or when the tasks can be efficiently handled sequentially.
+These languages are particularly useful for simple scripts, web development, and applications where performance gains from parallelism are not critical.

+Multi-threaded programming languages offer the advantage of parallel execution, allowing tasks to be performed concurrently.
+This can lead to significant performance improvements, especially in tasks that involve heavy computation, data processing, or network operations.
+Multi-threading is well-suited for applications that can be divided into independent sub-tasks that can be executed simultaneously.

+**Single-Threaded Language Example** :: Python, Javascript, Angular

+**Multi-Threaded Language Example** :: Java, C#